aniltilve/CS336-Principles-of-Info-and-Data-Management/README.md

 # CS336-Final-Project
-Final project for Principles of Info and Data Management, written using Java Server Pages (JSP).
+This is my final project for my Principles of Info and Data Management class.

+The project simulates a rideshare system (think Uber) within the confines of the Rutgers campus.
+Students can

+It is written using Java Server Pages (JSP).
+Data is stored on a MySQL database.